humanmade/altis-workflow/docs/README.md

 ## Publication Checklist

-Publication Checklist provides a framework for building out prepublish checks, with flexibility to fit your workflows.
+Publication Checklist provides a framework for building pre-publish checks, with flexibility to fit your workflows.
 [Find out more about how to create custom publication checks here](publication-checklist.md).